 - Mouth Ulcers – Rinse your mouth 3-4 times a day with 2-3 tablespoons of plantain tea or use 1 tablespoon of tincture diluted with a cup of water.

 - Throat Pain Or Infection – Gargle with plantain tea or diluted tincture.
-Place 5-10 drops
+Place 5-10 drops of tincture under the tongue and ingest it slowly.

 - Dandruff And Other Scalp Conditions – Apply plantain tea or oil infusion to the scalp and wash it after an hour.